rohitxdev/go-api-starter/README.md

 ## Notes

-- The `run` script is used to automate common development/production tasks.
-Run `./run` to see the available tasks.
+- The `run` file is the project's task runner script.
+Run `./run` to see the available commands.
 - The config & secrets should be stored in the `.env` file in the `.local` directory.
 If you want to use a different file, you can specify it using the `ENV_FILE` environment variable.
 - If build fails due to an error in parsing 'default.pgo', you can delete the file and run build again.